SMB hybrid working requires a rethink when it comes to network design

 Your newsletter sign-up was successful

 As employee attendance shifts towards offices for collaboration and interaction, with individual, focused work happening elsewhere, the new network imperatives are mobility and a seamless user experience across every location.
-Yet, to achieve this, many SMEs have some significant hurdles to overcome first:
+Yet, to achieve this, many SMBs have some significant hurdles to overcome first:

-The requirements-resources mismatch: SMEs' connectivity requirements now resemble those of much larger enterprises, but without comparable budgets and in-house expertise.
+The requirements-resources mismatch: SMBs' connectivity requirements now resemble those of much larger enterprises, but without comparable budgets and in-house expertise.
 IT might even just be part of an individual’s wider remit (such as facilities managers).

 The visibility and management problem: The IT person or team has also gone from just managing on-premises networking to dealing with a fragmented, dispersed environment that lacks transparency.
 Maintenance and troubleshooting become difficult across multiple business sites, home setups, and mobile employees.